 In a supercar, though, you’re able to slow down much more rapidly.
 Many top models can stop on a dime, making rear shunt accidents much less likely than in a traditional vehicle.

 Most supercars also have what manufacturers call a “survival shell” too.
 You can think of this as a super-strong frame that sits independently of the main chassis or body panels of the vehicle.
 Usually, it is made of steel to give it added strength, even if it weighs more.
 In the event of an accident, the survival shell retains its shape, preventing the car from crushing the occupants.
+To avoid any external damage, you can go for Ceramic Pro which ensures an advanced level ceramic coating on the fabric, used cars paint, wheels, and leather of the vehicle.

 If you purchase a historical supercar, however, you probably won’t get one of these.
 In an accident, the car will continue to crumple until it reaches your body.